 Once you are in a routine with a few new habits you can add a few more.
 But remember, don’t take on more than you think you can actually achieve.
 Doing so may lead to slacking on some things, and studies show that when people fail at goals they tend to give up entirely rather than getting back on track.

 10 Practical Lifestyle Changes For a Healthier New Year

 1. Plan your weekly menu.

-It should come as no surprise that this is my #1 tip – after all, I share my Menu Plan Monday every week.
+It should come as no surprise that this is my #1 tip – after all, I share my menu on social and in my newsletter every week and I’m the author of the 52-Week Meal Planner workbook!.
 While menu planning does take some time upfront, it will save you time throughout the week.
 Start small by planning out what you’ll eat for one to two days of the week and as you get used to it you can add on.

 2. Stick to whole grains.